 About the Program

 Our graduates work in museums, historical societies, advocacy organizations, media, the arts, education, human rights and development.
-OHMA is also excellent preparation for doctoral work in fields like anthropology, history, journalism, and American studies or professional degrees in law, education, or social work.
+As independent contractors, they manage oral history projects, teach interview workshops, and offer project consultations to leading institutions and community organizations.
+They earn doctorates in fields like anthropology, sociology, history, journalism, and American studies or professional degrees in law, education, or social work.

 During a year at OHMA, students hone skills in digital audio and video production and editing, digital archiving, oral history project design and interviewing, and both historical and social science analysis.
 Working with an OHMA faculty member and an outside advisor, each student is guided through the process of creating a thesis or capstone project.